-Cumulatively, these findings highlight the model's complexity, as there are multiple paths (i.e., trees) that a feature could take when predicting AATD-positive or -negative status, owing to the complex interactions between the model's features.
-For example, an AATD-negative patient could have a hemoglobin level that is within the lower third of the expected range in combination with a specific set of features, whereas, an AATD-positive patient could have a similar hemoglobin level but in combination with a different set of features (Figure 5 and Figure 6).
-Lastly, as the model assesses multiple features simultaneously, features that are correlated with each other aDue to variability in laboratory testing, the reference range for the detection of abnormal serum AAT levels from the EHR was generally <90 mg/dL, but some laboratories used <100 mg/dL.
+Cumulatively, these findings highlight the model's complexity, as there are multiple paths (i.e., trees) that a feature could take when predicting AATD positive or negative status, owing to the complex interactions between the model's features.
+For example, an AATD-negative patient could have a hemoglobin level that is within the lower third of the expected range in combination with a specific set of features, whereas an AATD-positive patient could have a similar hemoglobin level but in combination with a different set of features (Figure 5 and Figure 6).
+Lastly, as the model assesses multiple features simultaneously, features that are correlated with each other (e.g., age and cardiovascular comorbidities, given their greater prevalence with increasing age) may be used as a proxy for these other features.